Free Kitchen Hacks eBook

 dipping a piece of pita bread into sweet potato hummus

-Think hummus, but instead of chickpeas, sweet, vibrant, and aromatic sweet potato!
+Think creamy hummus, but instead of chickpeas, sweet, vibrant, and aromatic sweet potato!
 This Fall twist on classic hummus is brimming with flavor, is easy to make, and requires only 5 ingredients plus salt and pepper!

 close up of sweet potato hummus garnished with sage

-Sweet Potato Hummus Ingredients
+Sweet Potato Hummus Ingredient Highlights

 Sweet Potato Hummus Ingredients - Sweet potatoes, salt, Tahini, lemon, pepper, olive oil, and garlic

-Sweet Potato Hummus Tips and Tricks
+Sweet Potato Hummus Recipe Tips and Tricks

-Once you’ve peeled your potatoes, chop them into small cubes, about 1 cubic inch in size.
+Start by peeling your sweet potatoes and removing any discoloration or lumps.
+Then, chop them into small cubes, about 1 cubic inch in size.
 This will speed up the boiling time significantly.

 Add all of your ingredients to the food processor, including the boiled sweet potatoes, Tahini, olive oil, garlic, lemon, salt, and pepper.